scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-58.md

 ---
 layout: answer
 title: "This service will notify an AWS user if their fault tolera"
-blurb: "Trusted Advisor analyzes your AWS configuration and recommends best practices.
-According to the docs , Trusted Advisor can increase the availability of"
+blurb: "<p>Trusted Advisor analyzes your AWS configuration and recommends best practices.</p>
+<p>According to the <a href="https://aws.amazon.com/premiumsupport/te"
 quid: 58
 ---